 Our food preferences have changed over the years.
 I love experimenting with fresh Canadian ingredients and incorporating them into traditional Indian recipes.
 Our diet restrictions have also changed.
 A lot of the food I make today is allergy-friendly to accommodate a number of food sensitivities in our family.

-TURKEY MAKHANI – CANADIAN VERSION OF A TRADITIONAL INDIAN DISHES
+TURKEY MAKHANI – CANADIAN VERSION OF A TRADITIONAL INDIAN DISH

 Recently when the people at Canadian Turkey reached out to me to share with you one of my family’s favourite recipes, I jumped at the chance.